Understanding Eating Disorders

 Other outward symptoms of an eating disorder might include:

-Society’s obsession with an “ideal” body type and dieting contributes to a complex, damaging culture surrounding food and eating.
+Society’s obsession with an “ideal” body type and dieting contribute to a complex, damaging culture surrounding food and eating.
 The misconception that “looking thin” will directly lead to professional and personal success is especially harmful.
-Studies show that 35 percent of “normal dieters” will slide into pathological dieting, or unsafe self-starving.
+Studies show that 35 percent of “normal dieters” will slide into pathological dieting or unsafe self-starving.
 This increases the risk of developing a severe eating disorder.